-Why do we measure this?
 Free cash flow measures the extent to which the underlying Group's performance generates cash for distribution.

-How have we performed?
 We realised a free cash flow of £10.3m in the year, which is down on FY21 due to the one-off cost saving measures implemented in response to COVID-19.
 This figure is stated after a one-off cost of living payment to employees in FY22 of £2.4m.